 The work included collecting traffic speed and volume data, evaluating current safety and traffic conditions, using traffic management tools such as signs and traffic diverters to manage traffic and improve safety, as well as identifying street and network changes that could complement future uses of the Great Highway.

 During that time, the SFMTA worked in partnership with the Recreation and Parks Department to develop and implement a comprehensive and integrated traffic calming strategy that responded to the concerns that were heard from residents of the Outer Sunset and Richmond Districts.
 The traffic calming measures were completed in April 2021.

 In spring 2021, the SFMTA and the Fehr and Peers consultant team conducted a comprehensive operational analysis to better understand impacts and pressure points in the circulation system as a result of the COVID-19 temporary closures of roads in Golden Gate Park and along the Great Highway.
 That summer, traffic speed and volume data was collected and analyzed to understand the effectiveness of the traffic calming measures that were implemented.
 The findings shown that 7 of 7 locations saw a decrease in traffic volumes between January and June 2021 and that 7 of 7 locations saw a reduction in traffic speed.
 These findings indicate that the traffic calming measures were successful in helping to reduce both speed and volume throughout the Outer Sunset.
 You can view more at Traffic Monitoring and Westside Circulation Study - August 2021 Update.

-We will report our findings every six months to all project stakeholders.
-Ultimately, this thorough research will be used to make a recommendation to the Board of Supervisors for consideration on the Great Highway’s long-term future.
+We will report our findings to all project stakeholders at regular intervals throughout the duration of the project program.
+Ultimately, this thorough research will be used to make a recommendation to the Board of Supervisors for consideration on the Upper Great Highway’s long-term future.

 For more information, visit SF Recreation and Park Department - Great Highway Pilot .